 Sandra Benavides, Pharm.D., FCCP, FPPAG

-Assistant Dean for Accreditation and Programmatic Assessment
+Associate Dean for Academic Affairs and Assessment

 Dr. Benavides is a specialist in the area of pediatric pharmacotherapy.
 She has extensive experience in the hospital, community, and ambulatory settings providing direct patient care to children and adolescents.
-She is the lead editor in the Pediatric Pharmacotherapy and Pediatric Pharmacotherapy Self Assessment books geared towards pharmacy students and young practitioners.
+She is the lead editor in the Pediatric Pharmacotherapy and Pediatric Pharmacotherapy Self-Assessment books geared towards pharmacy students and young practitioners.
 She also serves as an inaugural member on the Board of Pharmacy Specialties (BPS) Pediatric Council responsible for the development of criteria and examination for board certification in pediatric pharmacy.

 Dr. Benavides’ research interest revolve around safe medication use in pediatric patients, prevention of obesity and obesity-related diseases in children, and development of innovative pharmacy practice, specifically in pediatrics.
-She also publishes in the area of pharmacy education including innovative assessment methods for improved learning outcomes She has published over 60 peer reviewed articles, book chapters, and scientific abstracts.
+She also publishes in the area of pharmacy education including innovative assessment methods for improved learning outcomes She has published over 60 peer-reviewed articles, book chapters, and scientific abstracts.
 Aside from the two pediatric books, Dr. Benavides is also an editor in Get the Residency: American Society of Health-System Pharmacists’ (ASHP) Guide to Residency Interviews and Preparation.